austinsonger/Policy-Portal/data-management.md

 **For Platform Customers**

-Despite not being a requirement within HIPAA, \<PlaceHolder> understands and appreciates the importance of health data retention.
-Acting as a subcontractor/service provider, and at times a business associate, \<PlaceHolder> is not directly responsible for health and medical records retention as set forth by each state.
+Despite not being a requirement within HIPAA, `<Company Placeholder>` understands and appreciates the importance of health data retention.
+Acting as a subcontractor/service provider, and at times a business associate, `<Company Placeholder>` is not directly responsible for health and medical records retention as set forth by each state.

-\<PlaceHolder> has created and implemented the following procedures to make it easier for \<PlaceHolder> Customers to support data retention laws.
+`<Company Placeholder>` has created and implemented the following procedures to make it easier for `<Company Placeholder>` Customers to support data retention laws.

 Some types of customer data may be automatically transitioned to a storage class that is appropriate for archival or infrequent usage.
-The guidelines for transitioning data to different storage classes is at the discretion of \<PlaceHolder>.
+The guidelines for transitioning data to different storage classes is at the discretion of `<Company Placeholder>`.

 Customer data is retained for as long as the account is in active status.
 Data enters an expired state when the account is voluntarily closed.
 Expired account data will be retained for 14 days.
 After 14 days, the project/account and related data will be removed.
 Customers that wish to voluntarily close their account should download their data manually or via the API prior to closing their account.